 ERGO Remuneration policy sets the transparent and common remuneration system that facilitates the implementation of Company strategy.
-The coherent and transparent remuneration system allows bonuses to be aligned with company results.
+The coherent and transparent remuneration system allows proper evaluation of each employee's contribution according to the achieved results.

 The bases and principles of determining the remuneration and other office related benefits of employees, shall: